 It’s about: Alice, of course!
 Alice goes on an adventure, but not just any adventure: It’s an adventure in Wonderland!
 She meets the white rabbit, the Cheshire cat, and the Red Queen along the way.

 Why I love it: This is the first time my kids really come upon word play.
-It’s considered one of the best examples of the literary nonsense genre.
+This classic tale is considered one of the best examples of the literary nonsense genre.
 We love talking about the symbolism.
 It’s a classic for a reason, and it’s part of the suggested Common Core readings.

 The Cay by Theodore Taylor